rsuchecki/LNISKS/README.md

 ## Execution on real data

 The intended application of LNISKS is to Bulked Segregant data, but in principle it should work well for identifying homozygous mutations between two sets of reads.
-The example run above is a good indication on how you could run it on real data.
+The example run above is a good indication on how you could run it on real data, however

+* be wary of `-i` and  `-I` settings as the minimum frequency estimation is rather basic and likely only applicable to whole genome sequencing data
+* select a higher *k*, 16 just happens to work reasonably well for the tiny example data sets

 ### The choice of k-mer size

-Longer k -mers are more likely to be unique within a genome than shorter k-mers, but as k increases (up to the read length), so does the sequencing coverage required for k-mers to occur with sufficient frequency to be distinguishable from low frequency k-mers containing sequencing errors.
+Longer *k* -mers are more likely to be unique within a genome than shorter *k*-mers, but as *k* increases (up to the read length), so does the sequencing coverage required for *k*-mers to occur with sufficient frequency to be distinguishable from low frequency *k*-mers containing sequencing errors.

-We want k to be close to highest possible value for which neither of the distributions for the two input sets is truncated.
+We want *k* to be close to highest possible value for which neither of the distributions for the two input sets is truncated.
 We start by running the pipeline for several values of `-k`, but to speed things up we can stop before identification of sample-specific k-mers by applying `-S 2`.
-We then investigate the k-mer histograms.
+We then investigate the generated *k*-mer histograms.

 Using our example dataset, we run the pipeline with `-k 10` and `-k 20` and observe that at `k=10` the number of k-mers occurring 2,3,4,... times goes down before going up again, while at `k=20` the initial slope is missing.
 The distribution at `k=20` is truncated so the sequencing coverage is too low for this k-mer size and some k-mers representing real sequence have been lost.